wahltho/XLua/README.md

 Sub-folders in the scripts folder are not allowed - all modules must be within “scripts”.

 The file “init.lua” is part of the XLua plugin itself and should not be edited or removed.

+### Runtime controls: logging & JIT

+These controls let you toggle expensive diagnostics and JIT at runtime without touching scripts:

+* Dataref `xlua/logging_enabled` (int, default 1): set to 0 to suppress XLua’s log chatter; set back to 1 to re-enable.
+Command `xlua/logging_toggle` flips it.
+* Dataref `xlua/jit_enabled` (int, default 0): opt-in toggle for LuaJIT; set to 1 to enable JIT, 0 to disable.
+Command `xlua/jit_toggle` flips it in flight.

+Both datarefs are writable; the commands are useful for keybindings or testing without repackaging scripts.

 ### How a Module Script Runs